Hyundai Mufasa

-The Hyundai Mufasa (现代沐飒 (Xiàndài Mùsà)) is a compact crossover SUV produced by the South Korean manufacturer Hyundai through its Beijing Hyundai joint venture in China since 2023.
+The Hyundai Mufasa (现代沐飒 (Xiàndài Mùsà)) is a compact SUV produced by the South Korean manufacturer Hyundai through its Beijing Hyundai joint venture in China since 2023, and Taiwan since 2025.

 Overview

 The Mufasa was previewed as a concept car called the Mufasa Adventure on 24 March 2023.
 The concept model is equipped with a range of off-road accessories and rugged design elements.

-The production model debuted at the 2023 Shanghai Auto Show in April 2023 before going on sale on the Chinese market in June 2023.
+The production model debuted at the 2023 Shanghai Auto Show in April 2023 before going on sale on the Chinese market in June 2023, where it debuted alongside the Hyundai Elantra N.

 The Mufasa features a 1999 cc engine that produces a power and torque of 118 kW at 6,500 rpm and 193 Nm at 4,500 rpm, respectively.